WebberZone/top-10/readme.txt

 == Upgrade Notice ==

 = 2.9.3 =
-Bug fixes and new features; Check the Changelog for more details
+Bug fixes and new features; Check the Changelog for more details or the release posts on https://webberzone.com